kubeflow/community/proposals/kubeflow-technical-oversight-committee.md

 - Kubeflow components guidance is delegated to the appropriate [Working Groups](../wgs/wg-governance.md).

-- Enforcing Kubeflow conformance program rules created by TOC and KSC is deleted to the\
+- Enforcing Kubeflow conformance program rules created by TOC and KSC is delegated to the [Conformance Committee](CONFORMANCE-COMMITTEE.md).
-  [Conformance Committee](CONFORMANCE-COMMITTEE.md).

 ## Committee Meetings